bmuschko/cka-crash-course/exercises/26-troubleshooting-worker-node/solution/solution.md

 # Solution

-Shell into the control plane node with the following command.
+Open an interactive shell to the control plane node.

 ```
 $ vagrant ssh kube-control-plane